 You may notice that this percent is not equal now to the grey flag (8) of the previous step conversion.
 This is because we compare the current value with the 1st step at the top of the chart and with the previous step on grey flags.

 So a grey area next to the 3rd column shows a conversion percent to the next step (Paid) which is displayed on a flag (13).
-Drop off percent and an absolute value of churned customers during a trial period are shown below (14).
+Drop-off percent and absolute value of churned customers during a trial period are shown below (14).

 Starting from the trial you can hover on the step to see churn reasons.